 Thanks for Checking In

-Earliest documented mentions of snow shape and formation:
+Earliest documented evidence for exploration of snow shapes and formation:

 "Flowers of plants and trees are in general five-pointed.
 However, flowers of snow, which are called ying, are always six-pointed."